 Read for the Record

-Jumpstart is excited to announce the book selection for our 13th annual Read for the Record on October 25, 2018!
-This year’s book is Maybe Something Beautiful by F. Isabel Campoy and Theresa Howell and illustrated by Rafael López.
-We can’t wait to read with you!
+Jumpstart is celebrated the 13th annual Read for the Record on October 25, 2018 with the book Maybe Something Beautiful by F. Isabel Campoy and Theresa Howell and illustrated by Rafael López.
+Stay tuned for updates on the October 2019 campaign!

 Join the fun and pledge to #ReadfortheRecord with us on October 25, 2018, to celebrate the amazing power of reading.